ZipdDoesDev/ZipdDoesDev/README.md

 ### 🚀 About Me

 - 👾 Working on Minecraft plugin development, system tweaks, and game performance tools
-- 🔨 Building **CosmoPCs Optimizer** – a powerful tool for boosting FPS and reducing input lag
+- 🎮 Focusing on 3d modeling and animating.
 - 🎮 Creating mods, servers, and optimization tools for Minecraft and other PC games
-- 💻 Learning Programming, system admin, and backend development
+- 💻 Learning Programming, system admin, and backend development, animating

 ---